sweagleExpert/integrations/docker/taskrunner/README.md

 ## BUILD IT, TAG IT, PUSH IT

-- put in `package/bin/taskRunner` folder the SWEAGLE TaskRunner jar and application.yml files
+- put in `/package/bin/taskRunner` folder the SWEAGLE TaskRunner jar and application.yml files
 - set default values for connection to SWEAGLE CORE container either:
-  - in `startTaskRunner.sh`
+  - in `/package/scripts/startTaskRunner.sh`
   - in CONTAINER ENV variables (see CONFIGURE section below)
 - build container with command `docker build -t sweagle-taskrunner:<VERSION> .`
 - tag it with `sudo docker tag sweagle-taskrunner:<VERSION> <YOUR_REGISTRY>/sweagle-taskrunner:<VERSION>`